This Date in the NBA: December

 December 16, 2006

-In a game between the New York Knicks and Denver Nuggets there was a fight where all ten players on the court were ejected by Dick Bavetta and his officiating crew.
+In a game between the New York Knicks and Denver Nuggets, there was a fight and ten players on the court were ejected by Dick Bavetta and his officiating crew.
 The league eventually suspended seven of the players for a total of 47 games and fined both teams $500,000.

 December 17, 1976